fuersten/csvsqldb/README.md

 You can find a detailed example here [Getting started](https://github.com/fuersten/csvsqldb/wiki/Getting-started).

 ## Interactive shell
-The interactive shell was implemented with the readline library and supports all default key bindings.
+The interactive shell was implemented with the linenoise library and supports most of the readline default key bindings.
 It also supports a command history.
 Typeing _help_ will show you all possible commands in interactive mode.

 # SQL support